Sylvie Kinigi: Early life and education

-Sylvie Ntigashira was born on 24 November 1953 in Mugoyi, Bujumbura Rural Province, Ruanda-Urundi.
+Sylvie Ntigashira was born on 24 November 1953 in Mugoyi, Ruanda-Urundi (today in Bujumbura Rural Province).
 Ethnically, she is Tutsi.
 Her father was a merchant, while her mother farmed and maintained their home.
 The third of six children, Ntigashira was allowed to attend school while the oldest daughter in the family helped their mother.
 She was given a primary and secondary education by nuns in the Ijenda parish.
 She then studied at the University of Burundi under the Faculty of Economic Sciences, graduating in 1979 with a degree in banking and credit.
 In 1990 she earned a Diplômes d'études supérieures from the Centre de Formation de la Profession Bancaire in Paris.

-In 1973 Ntigashira married a Burundian academic, Firmin Kinigi, who had taught her in school, and had four or five children with him.
+In 1973, Ntigashira married a Burundian academic, Firmin Kinigi, who had taught her in school, and had four or five children with him.
 He was ethnically Hutu.
 Her husband supported her desire to further her education and career and the family hired a maid to take care of their house and children.
-He died in 1992 or 1993.
+He died in either 1992 or 1993.

 Career

 Early political and government work

-Urundi became independent from Belgium as Burundi in July 1962.
+Burundi became independent from Belgium as Burundi in July 1962.
 The country quickly fell under the political domination of Tutsis at the expense of the Hutu majority ethnic group.
 Kinigi believed that democracy was introduced too rapidly in Burundi without proper preparation, leading to political organising along ethnic lines and the heightening of ethnic tensions.
 Burundi's government became controlled by Tutsi military officers, who ruled for approximately 30 years.
 Politically, Kinigi was closely affiliated with the Union pour le Progrès national (UPRONA), Burundi's only legal political party, and was an active member of the Union des Femmes Burundaises, a subgroup of UPRONA, serving as a member of its central committee by 1987.
 In that capacity she lobbied for legislative changes and government measures to benefit women.

 In 1990 Kinigi was hired by the Bank of the Republic of Burundi to direct its department of research and statistics, while also teaching courses at the University of Burundi.
 In 1991 she left the job when President Pierre Buyoya appointed her Special Consultant in the Office of the Prime Minister, making her responsible for the implementation of Burundi's structural adjustment program.
 In that capacity she conducted negotiations with the International Monetary Fund, the World Bank, and foreign donors.
 Impressed with her work, Buyoya subsequently appointed her Permanent Secretary in the Ministry of Economic Planning.